Crash Course in illustration

 How to avoid missing deadlines

-I like to sometimes over estimate how long a illustration might take me by a day sometimes.
-This is advantage to me, as it gives me a little extra time sometimes to work on an illustration, to give it a little more attention if it needs it.
+I like to sometimes overestimate how long an illustration might take me by the day sometimes.
+This is an advantage to me, as it gives me a little extra time sometimes to work on an illustration, to give it a little more attention if it needs it.

 How to take a holiday without feeling guilty

 Turn everything off, social media, emails your phone.
-It’s a holiday you have to tell yourself, and your on holiday to enjoy yourself, other wise there was no point taking one in the first place, that being said its easier said then done.
-Have your partner remind you you’re on holiday, since you will risk alienating and causing arguments if you will be working on holiday.
-Which can happen from my own personal experience.
+It’s a holiday you have to tell yourself, and you’re on holiday to enjoy yourself, otherwise, there was no point taking one in the first place, that being said its easier said than done.
+Have your partner remind you-you’re on holiday since you will risk alienating and causing arguments if you will be working on a holiday.
+Which can happen from my own personal experience?
 The world will not fall apart if your away from your work for a few days or weeks.
 Check back on your work once or twice a day to set your mind at ease, and only deal things which are absolutely necessary, and leave all other minor things for when you return from back on holiday.